dequelabs/axe-android/docs/Rest-API.md

 ### Requirements

 - The Arbitrary property names of the children are identical to the root.
-- If a property is omitted from a child it is assumed to be present and NULL.
+- If a property is omitted from a child it is assumed to be not present or NULL.
 - Arbitrary property names are NOT calculated, but are values present in the respective OS APIs.

 ## AxeDevice